 Flash has never been supported by iOS, and was removed from Android some years ago.
 Websites are encouraged to use HTML5 over Flash.

 In essence, then, Flash is not your friend.
-If you can find an alternative web page that doesn't use Flash for playing video or to display some other content, then do that.
+If you can find an alternative web page that doesn't use Flash for playing video or to display some other content, then use it.

 Stop Shockwave Flash crashing in Google Chrome

-If there is no alternative and you really have to enable Flash and use it, here's what you can do to try and fix it.
+If there is no alternative and you really have to enable Flash and use it on a web page, here's what you can do to try and fix it.

 Google Chrome, unlike other browsers, has its own version of Adobe Flash Player built in.
 When you update Chrome, it also updates the version of Flash.

-Previously, the solution was to disable any extra Flash plugins, but as has been pointed out in the comments below, the latest version of Chrome shows only one Flash plugin.
+Previously, the solution was to disable any extra Flash plugins, but the latest version of Chrome won't show any Flash extensions at all.
 According to Adobe, there was a known bug in older versions of Chrome which "significantly impacted Flash performance".
 This has been fixed - as far as Adobe is concerned.

 What this means is that, if you're still experiencing bad Flash performance or the plugin crashing, you should check if you are indeed running the latest version of Chrome.
 If an update is available you should install it.
 To check, click on the three horizontal bars near the top-right corner and click Help > About Google Chrome.